LeakyAI/PyTorch-Overview/README.md

 Copyright 2021 Leaky.AI LLC

 ## Overview
-This repo contains the exercises for the course called <b>Introduction to A.I.
-Programming with PyTorch</b> by leaky.ai LLC.
+This repo contains the exercises for the course <b>Introduction to A.I.
+Programming with PyTorch</b>.
 The link to the course can be found here:  https://www.leaky.ai/introduction-to-ai-programming-with-pytorch-course-beginner

 ## Directions
-In order to complete this assingment:
+In order to complete the assingments and projects:

 1. Copy the following link:
 https://github.com/LeakyAI/PyTorch-Overview